Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 Part selection problems in flexible manufacturing system

-The integrated part type selection problem and machine loading problem that are considered as NP- hard problems in production planning of flexible manufacturing system (FMS) and strongly determine the system’s efficiency and productivity.
-The integrated problems are modelled and solved simultaneously by using Variable Neighbourhood Search (VNS).
-A new neighbourhood structure is designed to enable the VNS produces near optimum solutions in a reasonable amount of time.
+The integrated part type selection problem and machine loading problem are considered NP-hhard problems in the production planning of flexible manufacturing systems (FMS) and strongly determine the system’s efficiency and productivity.
+The integrated problems are modelled and solved simultaneously by using Variable neighbourhood Search (VNS).
+A new neighbourhood structure is designed to enable the VNS to produce near-optimum solutions in a reasonable amount of time.

-The proposed Variable Neighbourhood Search (VNS) improves the flexible manufacturing system (FMS) performance by the considering two objectives, maximizing system throughput and the maintaining balance of the system.
-The overall stages in the flexible manufacturing system (FMS) environment are depicted in the Fig. 1.
+The proposed Variable neighbourhood Search (VNS) improves the flexible manufacturing system’s (FMS) performance by considering two objectives: maximising system throughput and maintaining balance in the system.
+The overall stages in the flexible manufacturing system (FMS) environment are depicted in Fig. 1.
 Problems addressed in this paper are shown in the grey areas.
-The scheduling and assembly operations problems can be the solved after solutions of the part type selection and machine loading problems are the obtained.
+The scheduling and assembly operations problems can be solved after solutions to the part type selection and machine loading problems are obtained.

 Continuous production or Process production